 Early in my career at the turn of the decade (between the 1970s and 1980s) my boss gathered everyone in the office to watch a film on generational differences.
 When the polished speaker concluded his presentation, I noticed an interesting … Continue reading

 By Gage – 2012 Electoral College map, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=35172210 When my daughter tried to register to vote in Texas, she ran into numerous complications.
 First there was the problem of what county she was voting in.
 As a … Continue reading

 One of the particular memories I had as a child was when my parents asked me to select a doll, one that I didn’t mind missing for a while.
 They were going to pack it in box for the basement. … Continue reading

 In 1966 my parents decided it was time to take a grand tour of the country.
 For three weeks we traveled west of the Mississippi, camping most of the way, hopping from national park to national park (Thank you Teddy … Continue reading

 Perhaps the last century’s swing towards the outgoing, outspoken, in charge leader, who always exuded confidence has created the increasing need for cultivating self-aware leaders.
-Research by the Hay Group, comparing individuals’ concept of themselves against that held by peers and … Continue reading
+Before the twentieth century it was often considered egotistical for leaders to promote themselves.
+When … Continue reading

-Recently I was reading research about grammar police, the kind of people who notice every little misspelling in your writing and assume that you are ignorant based on these errors.
-Evidently they are disagreeable – certifiably disagreeable.
-One of the … Continue reading
+Recently I was reading research about grammar police, the people who notice every misspelling and usage error in your writing and assume that you are ignorant based on these errors.
+Evidently they are disagreeable–certifiably disagreeable.
+One of the factors in … Continue reading